About Susie Q

 "Susie Q has a voice that pulls you right in.. she is a gifted Irish artist and her new song Home is a powerful, beautiful and much-needed call to humanity that needs to be heard." - - Fiachna Ó Braonáin (RTÉ Radio 1 / Hothouse Flowers)

 Susie Q, otherwise known as Susan Quirke is an Irish musician, singer, song-writer, co-producer and record maker.
-She is also a meditation teacher and an award winning social entrepreneur for her work in the field of mental health, originally from Co.
+She is also a qualified meditation teacher, a holder of mass meditation experiences and a multi award winning social entrepreneur for her work in the field of mental health, originally from Co.
 Limerick, now based on the west coast of Ireland in Co.
 Clare.

 Since launching her first music video 'Home' in January 2018, she has had extensive international airplay in the US, Canada, Japan, and Germany, and Susie Q has been featured on RTE Radio 1 and in Hotpress, the Sunday Independent and on the Irish Times Róisín Meets podcast.